 In this paper we consider continuous relativistic systems undergoing a smooth and spatially-homogeneous quantum quench.
-We argue that when the quench is fast, i.e.~$\delta t$ is much smaller than all relevant physical scales of the problem except for the UV cutoff, $\delta t\ll a_0$, the behavior of the system is independent of the IR details and governed by physics at the UV fixed point.
+Following \cite{Das:2014hqa,Das:2016eao}, we argue that when the quench is fast, i.e.~$\delta t$ is much smaller than all relevant physical scales of the problem except for the UV cutoff, $\delta t\ll a_0$, the behavior of the system during and shortly after the quench is independent of the IR details and governed by physics at the UV fixed point.
 Furthermore, when the amplitude of the quench is small compared with an appropriate power of $\delta t$ the system's response can be found in terms of the conformal perturbation theory around the UV CFT.
-Our findings generalize previous results concerning fast quenches in several important ways.
-In particular, we argue that universal behavior is not limited to conformal theories or their perturbative deformations, but will emerge in any theory in an appropriate limit.
+Our findings extend and generalize previous results concerning fast quenches in several important ways.
+In particular, we put forward a new argument elucidating the mechanism behind the above-mentioned universal behavior.
 We employ conformal perturbation theory to compute one- and two-point correlation functions of {\it arbitrary} scalar operators to leading order and establish associated universal scalings.
 Finally, we argue that at late times, beyond the reach of perturbation theory, the system thermalizes in a sense that expectation values of local observables equilibrate to their thermal values.

 We start our consideration in section 2 by describing the wave-function of the system after the quench.
 We argue that the form of the wave-function justifies conformal perturbation theory and ensures thermalization at late times.
 This qualitative consideration is followed by an explicit calculation of one- and two-point function during and after the quench in the conformal perturbation theory.
 In particular, we calculate time-dependent expectation values for all primary scalars at leading order and for $\mathcal O$ up to second order in perturbation.
 This is done in section 3.
 For the two-point functions we discuss different regimes when the operators in question are time- or spatially-separated.
 Universal behavior of these correlators is a subject of section 4.
 We conclude with a discussion in section 5.